chef-boneyard/resource/README.md

 For the best overview, see the [Cookbook README](chef/cookbooks/README.md)

-For an in-depth comparison of Chef Resources and ChefDSL Resources, see the [0.1 release notes](docs/0.1-release.md).
+For an in-depth comparison of Chef Resources and ChefResource Resources, see the [0.1 release notes](docs/0.1-release.md).

 Getting Started
 ---------------
-To get started, add this to your cookbook's `metadata.rb` to get all the ChefDSL features:
+To get started, add this to your cookbook's `metadata.rb` to get all the ChefResource features:

 ```ruby
 # yourcookbook/metadata.rb